rcc-uchicago/R-intro-divvy/NOTES.md

 ## Post-workshop notes

++ In pre-workshop email, ask participants to download workshop packet from GitHub.

 + It would be good to show another example of a "geom" other than `geom_point`.
 Maybe `geom_density` or `geom_text`?